One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 With private health insurance, you can visit a modern hospital right away and see a doctor of your choice.
 The waiting time is also much shorter.

 Second, hospitals in Mexico require an upfront payment.
-You need to pay a hospital first before getting treatment; otherwise, a hospital might not treat you.
+Unless you have health insurance, you may have to pay the hospital first before getting treatment.
+Otherwise, a hospital might not treat you.

 This can result in a serious problem in a life-or-death situation — every minute counts!